 These bike mounts offer a more relaxed view of the GPS as you are riding which allows you to glance down without having to lose sight of the trail.
 That makes these mounts worth everything and more.
 Did I forget to mention that they look cool too?

-I upgrade my GPS every few years and am currently using the Garmin Fenix 5X Plus.
-I have used the Edge 705 and the Fenix 3 HR most recently and preferred the Edge GPS units which I can mount on my bike.
-I also like the Garmin GPS units because they are durable, and they can show you so much information that it can nearly be a distraction.
-Like when you are riding uphill, you can glance down at the gradient in which the hill climbs or falls as you mash the pedals like a man posessed.
+I upgrade my GPS every few years and am currently using the Garmin Fenix 6 Pro Solar.
+I have the Garmin Edge 1030 Plus as well and prefer the Edge GPS units which I can mount on my bike.
+I also like the Garmin GPS units because they are durable, and they can show you so much information it can nearly be a distraction.
+Like when you are riding uphill, you can glance down at the gradient in which the hill climbs or falls as you mash the pedals like a man possessed.

 I have used this mount the longest out of the others on this post.
 They are inexpensive and easy to use.